Taqi Usmani: Early life and education

 Muhammad Taqi Usmani was born on 5 Shawwal 1362 AH (3 October 1943) in the city of Deoband in Saharanpur district, United Provinces, British India.
 He was the fifth and youngest son of Mufti Muhammad Shafi (1897–1976).
 With his full nasab (patronymic), he is Muhammad Taqi ibn Muhammad Shafi ibn Muhammad Yasin ibn Khalifah Tahsin Ali ibn Imam Ali ibn Karim Allah ibn Khair Allah ibn Shukr Allah.
 The forefathers of Miyanji Shukr Allah are unknown, but the family claims descent from Uthman, the third caliph and a companion of the Islamic prophet Muhammad, hence the nisbat "Usmani".

 Usmani was born to several generations of educators.
 The title "Miyanji" applied to several of his ancestors indicates that they were teachers.
 His grandfather Muhammad Yasin (1865/66 – 1936) taught Persian at Darul Uloom Deoband.
 Born the year before the madrasah's founding, he had been one of its first students and studied with some of its early teachers including Muhammad Yaqub Nanautawi, Sayyid Ahmad Dihlawi, Mulla Mahmud Deobandi, and Mahmud al-Hasan Deobandi.
 Usmani's father Muhammad Shafi was also a product of the Deoband seminary.
 He taught there for several decades and held the post of chief mufti.

 In 1948, when Usmani was four years old, his father immigrated the family from Deoband to Karachi, Pakistan.
 Since there was not a madrasah nearby, Usmani's primary education began at home under his parents.
 He was later enrolled in Darul Uloom Karachi after Mufti Shafi founded the school in 1950.
 After completing his primary education, he began his formal religious training in the Dars-i Nizami curriculum in 1953.
 He passed the Fazil-i Arabi (Punjab Board) with distinction in 1958, and received his Alimiyyah degree with distinction from Darul Uloom Karachi in 1959.
 He then obtained his Takhassus (specialization) degree in fiqh (Islamic jurisprudence) and ifta (fatwa issuance) from Darul Uloom Karachi in 1961, earning the title of "Mufti".
-Usmani continued his education at the University of Karachi, obtaining a Bachelor of Arts in economics and politics in 1964, then a Bachelor of Laws with second-class honours in 1967.
+Usmani continued his education at the University of Karachi, obtaining a Bachelor of Arts in economics and politics in 1964, then a Bachelor of Laws standing second in his entire batch in 1967.
 In 1970 he obtained a Master of Arts with first-class honours in Arabic language and literature from the University of Punjab.